bureson/nn-compass/scenes/shift.md

 # Outcome

-You experienced a positive effect in output (+2) but it costed  in Achmed's engagement (-2) as you spent some time convincing Achmed to accept (-1 on Resources)
+You experienced a positive effect in output (+2) but it costed  in Achmed's engagement (-2) as you spent some time convincing Achmed to accept (-1 on strategic)